PePoPiPu/Harvard-CS50/project/README.md

     - `bloomPass.threshold = 0.4;`: This line sets the threshold value for the bloom effect to 0.4.
 You could adjust this value to control which pixels will glow based on their brightness.
     - `bloomPass.strength = 1.7;`: This line sets the strength of the bloom effect to 1.7.
 You could adjust this value to control the intensity of the glow effect.
     - `bloomPass.radius = 0.8;`: This line sets the radius of the bloom effect to 0.8.
-You can adjust this value to control the size of the glow effect.
+You could adjust this value to control the size of the glow effect.
 3. An `EffectComposer` object named `composer` is created, which is responsible for managing and applying post-processing effects.
 The `renderPass` and `bloomPass` are added to the composer using the `addPass` method.
 The `renderPass` represents the initial render of the scene, and the `bloomPass` applies the bloom effect to the rendered result.
 ### 3.5 Adding a GUI for customization: